- Home

 ---|---|---|---|

-Representative director and president | Yoshihisa Shinya | President and Executive Officer | Mr. Yoshihisa Shinya plays a central role in product development with regard to the Company’s entry into new business fields and has deep insight about technology and a wealth of experience in business operations.
-The Company therefore selected him as a Representative Director. |
+Representative director and president | Yoshihisa Shinya | President and Executive Officer | Mr. Yoshihisa Shinya has played a central role in product development with regard to the Company’s entry into new business fields and possesses deep insight into technology as well as extensive experience in business operations.
+The Company judges that he is capable of appropriately fulfilling his duties as Representative Director and therefore has appointed him to this position. |

-Outside director | Takashi Yokokura | Kikuchiseisakusho Co., Ltd. Outside Director | Mr. Takashi Yokokura has served as representative director and president of a global company and has deep insight into corporate management.
-The Company determined that he can provide useful advice for the Company’s management from an objective and professional perspective and contribute to strengthening the Company’s technology development and business development, and therefore invited him to serve as an Outside Director. |
+Outside director | Kazuo Hosoya | Outside Director of JAPAN POST INSURANCE Co., Ltd., | Having served as the Representative Director and Chairman of a global company, Mr. Kazuo Hosoya has deep insight into corporate management.
+The Company judges that he can provide useful advice for the Company’s management from an objective and professional perspective and that he can contribute to strengthening the Company’s growth strategy and business development, and therefore has appointed him as an Outside Director. |

-Outside director | Satoshi Taguchi | ENEOS Corporation, Advisor | Mr. Satoshi Taguchi has held important positions in a global company and has deep insight into corporate management, and the Company expects that he will provide useful advice for the Company’s management from an objective and professional perspective and contribute to reinforcing the Company’s risk management and oversight of business execution, and therefore invited him to serve as an Outside Director. |
+Outside director | Satoshi Taguchi | Having held important posts at global companies, Mr. Satoshi Taguchi has deep insight into corporate management.
+The Company judges that he can provide useful advice for the Company’s management from an objective and professional perspective and that he can contribute to strengthening the Company’s risk management and supervision of business execution, and therefore has appointed him as an Outside Director. | |

-Outside director Audit and Supervisory Board Member | Tetsuyuki Kagaya | Professor, Graduate School of Business Administration, Hitotsubashi University | As a university professor, Mr. Tetsuyuki Kagaya possesses extensive knowledge concerning financial accounting, corporate valuation, and risk analysis.
-The Company determined that he can contribute to reinforcing audit and supervisory functions from an objective and professional perspective and provide useful advice that contributes to enhancing the implementation of ESG management, and therefore invited him to serve as Outside Director and Audit and Supervisory Board Member. |
+Outside director Audit and Supervisory Board Chair | Tetsuyuki Kagaya | Professor, Graduate School of Business Administration, Hitotsubashi University | Mr. Tetsuyuki Kagaya has deep insight into finance and accounting, evaluation of corporate value, risk analysis, etc. as a university professor.
+The Company judges that he can contribute to strengthening the audit and supervisory functions from an objective and professional perspective and provide useful advice for promoting ESG management, and therefore has appointed him as an Outside Director serving as Audit & Supervisory Committee Member. |

 Standards for Evaluating the Independence of Outside Directors